Functioning Alcoholics: Signs, Risks, & Getting Help

 - Heart disease.

-Getting a Functioning Alcoholic Help
+Getting Yourself or a Functioning Alcoholic Help

 Treatment for high-functioning alcoholism may vary based on your unique situation.
 However, because it tends to be considered as a less severe AUD, seeking out an outpatient option for care may be a good choice.
 An outpatient program involves a patient receiving care at a facility once or twice a week but requires no overnight stay.4 Use the addiction treatment center directory to find a program near you.